dunglas/mercure/spec/mercure.md

 is a web browser, using `HttpOnly` cookies as the authorization mechanism **SHOULD** always be preferred.

-In the event of compromission, revoking JWSs before their expiration is often difficult.
+In the event of a breach, revoking JWSs before their expiration is often difficult.
 To that end, using short-lived tokens is strongly **RECOMMENDED**.

-The publish endpoint of the hub may be targeted by [Cross-Site Request Forgery (CSRF) attacks](https://owasp.org/www-community/attacks/csrf) when the cookie-based authorization mechanism is used.
+The publishing endpoint of the hub may be targeted by [Cross-Site Request Forgery (CSRF) attacks](https://owasp.org/www-community/attacks/csrf) when the cookie-based authorization mechanism is used.
 Therefore, implementations supporting this mechanism **MUST** mitigate such attacks.

 The first prevention method to implement is to set the `mercureAuthorization` cookie's `SameSite` attribute.
-However, [some web browsers still not support this attribute](https://caniuse.com/#feat=same-site-cookie-attribute) and will remain vulnerable.
+However, [some web browsers still do not support this attribute](https://caniuse.com/#feat=same-site-cookie-attribute) and will remain vulnerable.
 Additionally, hub implementations **SHOULD** use the `Origin` and `Referer` HTTP headers set by web browsers to verify that the source origin matches the target origin.
 If none of these headers are available, the hub **SHOULD** discard the request.

-CSRF prevention techniques, including those previously mentioned, are described in depth in [OWASP's Cross-Site Request Forgery (CSRF) Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).
+CSRF prevention techniques, including those previously mentioned, are described in-depth in [OWASP's Cross-Site Request Forgery (CSRF) Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).

 JWSs **SHOULD NOT** be passed in page URLs (for example, using the `authorization` query string